HHHHHHHHHHHHHHHHHHHHHHHHHHHHHH/EasyBlog_Pinterest/Readme.md

 ### Description Of Application

 >  A social network prototype
->  Custom Custom visual webpage & UI
+>  Could Custom visual webpage & UI

 - [x] Personal Blog Service (Has The Potential To Expand Into Social Applications)
 - [x] Support Follow & UnFollow , Like & UnLike , etc